trillek-team/trillek-computer/README.md

 ### Hardware Enumeration

 Devices maps 0x11**XX**00 address block, were XX is the slot were is plugged.
-In these address block, there is a few registers :
+In these address block that we call **Enumeration And Control registers**, there is a few registers :

- - Present flag (Read byte): At offset 0,there is a byte that always read 0xFF if a device is plugged in these slot
+ - Present flag (Read byte): At offset 0,there is a byte that always read 0xFF if a device is plugged in these slot.
- - Device Type register (Read byte): At offset 1, there is a byte that gives information about the device type (see Device Type list section)
+ - Device Type register (Read byte): At offset 1, there is a byte that gives information about the device type (see Device Type list section).
- - Device Builder ID register (Read dword) : At offset 2, there is dword that gives the Builder ID of the device (see know Device Builder list section)
+ - Device SubType register (Read byte): At offset 2, there is a byte that gives information about the device subtype (see Device Type list section).
- - Device ID register (Read byte) : At offset 6, there is a byte that gives the Device ID.
+ - Device ID register (Read byte) : At offset 3, there is a byte that gives the Device ID.
- - Device Revision register (Read byte) : At offset 7, there is a byte that gives the Device Revision.
-It's expected that higher revision are backwards compatible , adding new features or fixing bugs in previous revisions.
+ - Device Vendor ID register (Read dword) : At offset 4, there is dword that gives the Vendor/Builder ID of the device (see know Device Vendor list section).
  - CMD register (Write word) : At offset 8, there is a d that writing to it, sends a command to the device.
 The command list is dependent of the device, and is showed in the device specs.